Testing and Debugging in ROS and C++

 - Using

-can greatly help you track down issues in your program- Among other features, it enables you to step through the code, examine variables, and break on certain lines
+gdbcan greatly help you track down issues in your program- Among other features, it enables you to step through the code, examine variables, and break on certain lines

 - use

-ros2 run --prefix "gdb --args" package node
+ros2 run --prefix "gdb --args" package nodeto launch the node ingdb - Commands that may be useful are

 - To use

-most effectively, the code must be compiled with Debugging symbols enabled- Use the
+gdbmost effectively, the code must be compiled with Debugging symbols enabled- Use the

-.
+Debugbuild type inCMake.
 See CMake Notes for how to set debugging mode

 - Use the